-Comparisons of the size of the national bank sector in the two countries is shown in Table 2.
-We perform the comparison in two ways: using data for the same time period and using data for the first twelve years of existence.
-Both comparisons lead to the same conclusion-the scale of national banking in the United States was far larger than that in Japan.
+Comparisons of the size of the national bank sector in the two countries are shown in Table 2.
+We perform the comparison in two ways: using data for the same time period and using data for the first 12 years of existence.
+Both comparisons lead to the same conclusion: the scale of national banking in the United States was far larger than that in Japan.

 Columns 2 and 3 of the table show the number of national banks and the number of banks per capita in the two countries.
 The differences are very large.
 Japan never had more than 153 national banks.
-Once the national banking law had been on the books for one year, the United States, never had fewer than 467.3 An alternative way of looking at this is that considering the same time period, there were 50 or more national banks per million people in the United States.
-In Japan, the number never was larger than 4.5.
-Even considering the first twelve years of existence of the two systems, always there were still more than ten times as many banks per capita in the United States than in Japan.
+Once the national banking law had been on the books for one year, the United States never had fewer